cpfaff/cafe/README.md

 * Do not provide full-text fields!

 We aim at generic structures and fields that only contain clearly defined bits and pieces of information.
-Full-text fields are useful in general however, often contain every informattion we might need but no information is granted for sure here.
+Full-text fields are useful in general.
+They often contain every informattion we might need but the problem is that no information is granted for sure here.

 #### Tagging tool